-Investigations form a vital part of informal learning and improvement across Yorkshire Ambulance Service NHS Trust.
+2.1 Investigations form a vital part of informal learning and improvement across Yorkshire Ambulance Service NHS Trust.
 Understanding why things go wrong and learning from these cases influences the safety and quality of care provision across the Trust.
 Identifying and sharing appropriate learning across the Trust enables improvement to be made.
 It is important that investigations identify good practice and areas for improvement, both of which can be shared Trust wide within a culture of openness and transparency to ensure lessons are learned.

-3.0 Determining deaths in scope for review
+3.0 Determining Deaths in Scope for Review

 - 3.1 The following deaths will be in scope for the review process: - 3.1.1 Any patient who dies whilst under the care of the Trust.
-(This is defined as the patient dying between the 999 call being made and their care being transferred to another part of the system or to the point of the patient being discharged from ambulance care after a decision is made not to convey them to hospital.)

-This means that a patient should be considered under the care of the ambulance service:

-- i. while the 999/NHS 111 call is being handled - ii. in the time between the 999 call being handled and the ambulance or subcontracted alternative patient transport arriving at the scene, including any welfare calls made to the patient; - iii. at the scene - iv. while the patient is being transported - v. before handover has concluded - 3.1.2 Any patient who dies after handover, including paediatric patients transported as per the SUDICA process or where ROLE cannot be invoked.
-(Only applicable when notified by the Acute Trust.) - 3.1.3 Any patient who dies within 24 hours of contact with the ambulance service where a decision was taken not to convey to hospital or where another HCP has seen the patients within 24 hours.
+(This is defined as the patient dying between the 999 call being made and their care being transferred to another part of the system or to the point of the patient being discharged from ambulance care after a decision is made not to convey them to hospital.) - 3.1.2 This means that a patient should be considered under the care of the ambulance service: - while the 999/NHS 111 call is being handled - in the time between the 999 call being handled and the ambulance or subcontracted alternative patient transport arriving at the scene, including any welfare calls made to the patient - at the scene - while the patient is being transported - before handover has concluded - 3.1.3 Any patient who dies after handover, including paediatric patients transported as per the SUDICA process or where ROLE cannot be invoked.
+(Only applicable when notified by the Acute Trust.) - 3.1.4 Any patient who dies within 24 hours of contact with the ambulance service where a decision was taken not to convey to hospital or where another HCP has seen the patients within 24 hours.
 This contact includes "hear and treat" patients as well as patients who were visited by ambulance personnel.
-This criterion should exclude patients at the end of life and recognised to be in the dying phase of their illness, where their documented wish was to remain at home. - 3.1.4 This does not mean that all these deaths must be reviewed, only that they are eligible for consideration for review and should be reviewed if it is considered appropriate as described below.
+This criterion should exclude patients at the end of life and recognised to be in the dying phase of their illness, where their documented wish was to remain at home. - 3.1.5 This does not mean that all these deaths must be reviewed, only that they are eligible for consideration for review and should be reviewed if it is considered appropriate as described below.

-4.0 Determining which deaths should be reviewed
+4.0 Determining which Deaths Should be Reviewed

-- 4.1 The Trust will review between 40 and 50 cases per quarter comprising of: - All deaths where ambulance service personnel, other health and care staff and/or families or carers have raised a concern about the care provided, including concerns about end-of-life care. - deaths of patients assessed as requiring category 1 and category 2 responses where the ambulance response was delayed; - deaths of patients assessed as requiring category 3 and category 4 responses; - deaths of patients following handover to an NHS acute, community or mental health trust or to a primary care provider, where the ambulance is notified that the patient died; and, - deaths of patients who were initially not conveyed to hospital and contacted the ambulance service again within 24 hours.
-These deaths need to have occurred in that episode of care and not during a subsequent episode of care.
+- 4.1 The Trust will review between 40 and 50 cases per quarter comprising of: - All deaths where ambulance service personnel, other health and care staff and/or families or carers have raised a concern about the care provided, including concerns about end-of-life care - deaths of patients assessed as requiring category 1 and category 2 responses where the ambulance response was delayed - deaths of patients assessed as requiring category 3 and category 4 responses - deaths of patients following handover to an NHS acute, community or mental health trust or to a primary care provider, where the ambulance is notified that the patient died - deaths of patients who were initially not conveyed to hospital and contacted the ambulance service again within 24 hours.
+These deaths need to have occurred in that episode of care and not during a subsequent episode of care - 4.2 Where these deaths are already encompassed under national mortality review programmes the Trust will consider, in discussion with the relevant review programme, whether there are still merits in undertaking their own review or whether there is more value in them contributing to a wider or external review.
+These include: